athene227/nft-frontend/contracts/README.md

 #### `bid`

 Used for bidding on an auction item.
 You can bid any amount - it does not need to be higher than previous bids.
 You have to hold enough of the price asset and must've given allowance for the marketplace to withdraw your tokens in advance.

+Bidding on one's own NFT is not allowed.

 #### `terminateAuction`